Get yourself a cooling fan

 - If you're looking for the best window treatments to keep extra heat out, choose honeycomb-style blinds.
 When heat does enter through your window, the shape of these blinds will trap it between the blinds and the glass, eventing it from heating up the room.

-Now, take your efforts outside and redesign your landscaping to keep your home cool.
+Now, take your efforts outside and hire equipment to redesign your landscaping to keep your home cool.
+Or you can buy garden tools to help.
 The best way to do this is to plant large trees or full bushes near your windows to add shade and help block heat-inducing sunlight.
 You can also add vines outside your home that will creep up and cover areas to help cool them down.
 You may not be able to create shade instantly, but by planting things now, in a few years you’ll have plenty of shade near your windows.

 Side note: Indoor house plants can also bring well-needed moisture to an overheated room.

 The construction of your home makes a big difference

 The materials your home is made of can actually help you keep it cool.
 Homes made of brick, concrete and stone are easier to keep cool than homes made of wood or other materials.